jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Mental work

+Perhaps surprisingly,
-It turns out that the same brain structures we carefully grow through slow practice and chunking can also be developed by using just our imagination---away from the instrument.
+the same brain structures we carefully grow through slow practice and chunking can also be developed by using just our imagination---away from the instrument.

 Reasoning about the music,